crcx/retroforth/doc/RETRO-Book.md

 **Unu**.
 I use a Markdown variation with fenced code blocks.
 The tool I wrote in C to extract these is called `unu`.
-For a self hosting RETRO, I rewrote this as a combinator that reads in a file and runs another word against each line in the file.
+For a self hosting Retro, I rewrote this as a combinator that reads in a file and runs another word against each line in the file.
 So I could display the code block contents by doing: